Alternative Dispute Resolution

-When thinking of lawyers or legal disagreements, many people think of law suits and showy arguments in court.
+When thinking of legal disputes, many people think of law suits and showy arguments in court.
 However, real life isn't like what you see on TV.
 Court is stressful, slow, expensive and uncertain.
-In family and business matters, the circumstances surrounding the legal issues are unique, personal and emotional, and the best solution doesn't always fit into the court model.
-There is a trend now in the legal community to look for better, more efficient processes to resolve legal disputes.
+In family and business matters, each legal issue is unique, and personal.
+The best solution does not always fit into the court model.
+There is a trend now to look for better, more efficient processes to resolve legal disputes.

-At Kinetic Law, our lawyers are highly trained negotiators, with skills and designations that give you multiple options in dealing with your legal matter.
+At Kinetic Law, our lawyers are highly trained negotiators.
+We have the skills and training that give you many options in dealing with your legal matter.

 Keep reading below to find out about the particular ADR options we offer.

-You and the other party meet in person with a trained, neutral mediator to work through everything in your dispute.
-Normally, lawyers do not attend.
-A mediator is highly trained in facilitating open, honest settlement discussions in a safe space, to help people reach agreements that work for both sides.
+You and the other party meet in person with a trained, neutral mediator.
+You work through everything in your dispute together.
+Usually, lawyers do not need to attend.
+A mediator is highly trained in facilitating open, honest settlement discussions.
+Most importantly, mediators provide a safe space to help people reach agreements that work for both sides.

-Once you reach an agreement in mediation, the final agreement will be written into a formal settlement contract that is legally binding.
+Once you reach an agreement in mediation, the Mediator or a separate lawyer will write the agreement into a formal settlement contract.
 At the end, both parties will sign the settlement agreement with their own lawyer to get full legal advice.
 The mediator does not provide legal advice.

-Mediation is commonly available for family law disputes, however it can be useful for many other disputes between family members, business partners, neighbours and more.
-Mediation can involve more than just two people.
+Mediation is commonly available for family law, however it can be useful for many other disputes.
+Fights between family members, business partners, neighbours and more can be solved in mediation.
+As well, mediation can involve more than just two people.
 When it comes to resolving matters through mediation, there are many possibilities.

 At our firm, Kimberley is a lawyer and a mediator.
-Her neutral, understanding approach and her knowledge of the law will help you reach a comprehensive solution that works long-term.
-In this process, Kimberley acts only as a neutral, and does not represent you as a lawyer.
+Her neutral, understanding approach and her knowledge of the law will help you reach a total solution that works long-term.
+In this process, Kimberley acts only as a neutral and does not represent you as a lawyer.

 Why people are choosing "Good Divorces"

 Each year, thousands of separations and divorces are processed through the Alberta courts.
 There are many stories of "ugly", "bad" or "one-sided" separations.
-There has been significant research which consistently demonstrates two major findings:
+There has been important research which shows two major findings:

 - A separation or divorce will be one of the most difficult events in your life, and

-- Conflict between parents negatively impacts brain development in children, affecting their health into adulthood.
+- Conflict between parents badly impacts brain development in children, affecting their health as adults.